charly3pins/readings/README.md

-# Reads

-> 📚 The list of books I am reading, have read or plan to read.
+📚 The list of books I am reading, have read or plan to read.

 -------